Skip to the main content.

 7. Guidance

 Your MSP shouldn’t just deal with support and cyber security.
 Through regular meetings with you, they should help you to plan for your needs and improve your business efficiency.
-They can advise on linking your systems, or scheduling device replacements which can save you time and money.
+They can advise on linking your systems or scheduling device replacements which can save you time and money.

 Because MSPs deal with a variety of customers across multiple industries their cross-industry expertise can benefit you.
 You should discuss which sectors your prospective partner works in and whether they work with others in your industry already.
-This can give you reassurance that they understand your challenges and you might find synergies with similar businesses.
+This can reassure you that they understand your challenges and you might find synergies with similar businesses.
 For example, if you are looking for a new CRM then your MSP may be able to draw on the experience of others to help you make a quicker and better informed decision.

 Choose your MSP carefully